 Hovenia dulcis (Japanese Raisin Tree) is a source of dihydromyricetin (Ampelopsin) and has traditionally been used as an anti-alcohol herb and hangover cure.
 At least one human study has noted that, when taken before drinking, it can reduce circulating levels of alcohol.

-This page features 14 unique references to scientific papers.
+Our evidence-based analysis features 14 unique references to scientific papers.

 Follow this Page for updates